-- (5) 17 July 2012- a total of 84.2km on effort transect was travelled under favourable conditions; and - (6) 20 July 2012- a total of 33.4km on effort transect was travelled under favourable conditions. - 5.7.2 The effort summary and sightings data are shown in Tables 5.3 and 5.4, respectively.
-The survey effort conducted in July 2012 are plotted in Figure 5a-c.
+5.7.2 The effort summary and sightings data are shown in Tables 5.3 and 5.4, respectively.
+The survey effort conducted in January 2013 are plotted in Figure 5a-c.
 For Table 5.3, only on-effort information is included.
-Transects conducted in Beaufort Sea State larger than 3 and time/distance with sightings are not included.
+Transects conducted in all Beaufort Sea State are included.
 Compared to previous monthly reports, the whole number Beaufort Sea State scale is used so as to ease comparison with other dolphin monitoring reports.